duckietown/docs-guide_for_instructors/book/guide_for_instructors/10_pedagogical_resources/10_pedagogical_resources.md

 ### Theory Preliminaries

-Theoritical background information is contained in the [](#book:preliminaries).
+Theoritical background information is contained in the [](+preliminaries#preliminaries).

 ### Software Reference

-Software reference material is contained in the [](#book:sw-carpentry).
+Software reference material is contained in the [](+software_reference#sw-carpentry).

 ## Lecture Material

-There are several different types of resources available [](#book:learning-materials) for use in classes and as learning aides for students.
+There are several different types of resources available at [](+learning_materials#learning-materials) for use in classes and as learning aides for students.

 In general, the material is divided into "Units", where each unit is supported by some or all of the following: slides, written theory, python notebooks, exercises, and robot demonstrations.

 ### Slides

 Slides are written directly in Markdown in this book.
-For example [](#autonomous-vehicles-slides).
-For information on how to create your own slides in this format see [](#making-slides).
+For example [](+learning_materials#autonomous-vehicles-slides).
+For information on how to create your own slides in this format see [](+duckumentation#making-slides).

 Generally, which each slide presentation there is accompanying theory in the book in the same section.